 We, as members of Our Lady of Good Counsel Church, Strive to be witnesses to the good news of Jesus Christ by Proclaiming our faith, Educating ourselves and our children, Sharing our persons, resources, and gifts in the care and service of one another.
 We are called to foster an environment of hospitality in accordance with the Spirituality of St. Francis de Sales.

 Originally, all of the widespread area of OLGC was a part of St. James Parish in Falls Church.
 As St. James became overcrowded, His Excellency Bishop Peter L. Ireton of Richmond established a new parish for the Vienna-Pimmit Hills area which would be located on 23 acres in Vienna that the Diocese had previously purchased.
 Our Lady of Good Counsel Parish began in November 1955 with 750 families and the Reverend Albert P. Campbell, a diocesan priest, as pastor.
 The first Masses were held in the Dunn Loring Firehouse.
 Soon after, a chapel and parish center was built on the second floor of Frank Gadell's Food Locker.

 After Father Campbell became too ill to continue as pastor, Bishop Ireton asked the Oblates of St. Francis de Sales to assume the administration of the parish.
 On September 1, 1956, Reverend Joseph C. Toy, O.S.F.S., was named pastor.
-On Sunday, January 6, 1957, two years after the formation of Our Lady of Good Counsel Parish, ground was broken for a Chapel (the present day library and former gym of Our Lady of Good Counsel School), a school facility with eight classrooms to accommodate children to the sixth grade, and a temporary Rectory.
+On Sunday, September 1, 1957, the Chapel (the former gym and present multimedia center of Our Lady of Good Counsel School), a school facility with eight classrooms to accommodate children to the sixth grade, and a temporary Rectory, were dedicated.